mdolab/pyoptsparse/README.md

 # pyOptSparse - PYthon OPTimization (Sparse) Framework

 pyOptsparse is an object-oriented framework for formulating and solving nonlinear constrained optimization problems in an efficient, reusable, and portable manner.
-It evolved from pyOpt through the usage of sparse matrices throughout the code.
+It is a fork of pyOpt that uses sparse matrices throughout the code to more efficiently handle large-scale optimization problems.
-Many optimization techniques can be used in pyOptSparse, including SNOPT, IPOPT, SLSQP, NSGA2, and more.
+Many optimization techniques can be used in pyOptSparse, including both gradient-based and gradient-free methods.
 A visualization tool called OptView also comes packaged with pyOptSparse, which shows the optimization history through an interactive GUI.
 An example output from OptView is shown below.